idle-meerkat/sdevwiki-fork/Virtual-Router-Redundancy-Protocol-(VRRP).md

 ## Generic VRRP Network Topology
 The following image shows two redundant VRRP-enabled routers are sharing the same L2 domain with the host.
 ![VRRP Network Topology](images/vrrp_network_topology.jpg)

+## Virtual IP and Virtual MAC
+A virtual router must use 00-00-5E-00-01-XX as its MAC address.
+The last byte of the address (XX) is the Virtual Router IDentifier (VRID), which is different for each virtual router in the network.
+This address is used by only one physical router at a time, and it will reply with this MAC address when an ARP request is sent for the virtual router's IP address.
+Physical routers within the virtual router must communicate within themselves using packets with multicast IP address 224.0.0.18 and IP protocol number 112.
+Routers have a priority of between 1 and 254 and the router with the highest priority will become the master.
+The default priority is 100.
+[7]

+## Keepalived Configuration
+Example configuration of keepalived:
+`global_defs {`
+` vrrp_garp_master_refresh 60`
+`}`

+`vrrp_instance vrrp_test {`
+` state BACKUP`
+` interface br0`
+` virtual_router_id 10`
+` priority 150`
+` version 3`
+` advert_int 0.1`
+` use_vmac`
+` virtual_ipaddress {`
+`  192.168.1.1`
+`}`